hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

   failover.
 * `check_beacon` - (Optional) Enable beacon probing - this requires that the
   [`beacon_interval`](#beacon_interval) option has been set in the bridge options.
-If this is false, only link status is used to check for failed NICs.
+If this is set to `false`, only link status is used to check for failed NICs.
 Default: `false`.
 * `teaming_policy` - (Optional) The network adapter teaming policy.
 Can be one of `loadbalance_ip`, `loadbalance_srcmac`, `loadbalance_srcid`, or
   `failover_explicit`.
 Default: `loadbalance_srcid`.